 Realistically, the only noises you need to be alarmed by when it comes to your refrigerator are very angry ones, but these often come with other warning signals.
 In fact, one of the most worrying signs for a fridge is it not making any noise!

-That said, I completely understand that you might find these noises annoying, because I sure do.
-A noisy refrigerator generally isn’t too bad if you live in a big house, but can be very annoying if you live in a smaller property or apartment.
+That said, I completely understand that you might find these noises annoying because I sure do.
+A noisy refrigerator generally isn’t too bad if you live in a big house, but it can be very annoying if you live in a smaller property or apartment.

 Before taking any steps to soundproof your fridge, it’s definitely worth spending some time listening to the noises it makes.
 While you might be very familiar with them already, just confirm where they’re coming from and that they roughly match up to what I’ve described above.

 If you’re not too sure whether the noises your refrigerator is making are normal, then I’d obviously recommend getting a professional to look at it.
 Increased noise can be a sign that parts are worn out or broken, meaning these (or the whole fridge) might need to be replaced.

 Similarly, you should pay attention to what’s around the fridge, as this can have an effect on the amount of noise it’s making.
 For example, floor surface makes a difference, as a refrigerator on a tile floor will likely make less noise than one on a wooden floor.